ojustino/stpsf/docs/roman.rst

    scale in arcseconds, log-scaled intensity.
 Note that the prism and grism PSFs shown here are monochromatic.

-The WFI model is based on the
-`Cycle 10 instrument reference information <https://roman.gsfc.nasa.gov/science/Roman_Reference_Information.html>`_
-from the Roman team at Goddard Space Flight Center (GSFC).
+The WFI model is based on the Cycle 10 instrument reference information from the Roman team at Goddard Space Flight Center (GSFC).
-The reported jitter for the Roman observatory is 0.012 arcsec per axis, `per GSFC <https://roman.ipac.caltech.edu/page/param-db#telescope>`_.
+The `reported jitter for the Roman observatory <https://github.com/RomanSpaceTelescope/roman-technical-information/tree/main/data/Observatory/MissionandObservatoryTechnicalOverview#telescope-parameters>`_ is 0.012 arcsec per axis.

 .. note::